muhme/joomla-branches-tester/README.md

 with the Cypress GUI in interactive mode.
 You can see all the Cypress log messages, use the time-traveling debugger and observe how the browser runs in parallel.

-Cypress GUI can be started from Docker container `jbt_cypress` with X11 forwarding (recommended for Windows 11 WSL 2 Ubuntu):
+Cypress GUI can be started from Docker container `jbt-cypress` with X11 forwarding (recommended for Windows 11 WSL 2 Ubuntu):
 ```
 scripts/cypress 51